makrai/notes/baroiu-23-mustard-deeplearning.md

     * conversations modeled to determine
       * which parts of a phrase established sarcasm
       * which sentence in a multi-sentence message made it sarcastic
 * dialogue context in sarcasm detection.
-This method was applied by
+This method was applied by Avvaru+ [15]
-  * Avvaru+ [15] used transformer-based models.
-They used the
   * Twitter and Reddit datasets from FigLang2020
     * 2nd Workshop on Figurative Language Processing’s sarcasm-detection shared challenge
   * Context, response, and label fields are all included in these datasets
   * models: long short-term memory (LSTM) [16], bidirectional LSTM (BiLSTM), stacked LSTM, convolutional neural network LSTM (CNN–LSTM), bidirectional encoder representations from transformers (BERT) [17], and XLNet [18]
   * BERT was the top performing model, with BERT-5 for Reddit and
     * BERT-7 for Twitter
 * Internet Argument Corpus (IAC)
   * Eke+ [19] proposed three methods to improve sarcasm recognition using IAC and two Twitter datasets